enbraun/slate/source/includes/_rates.md

 **id** <br>`integer` | Unique id of project object to which this rate belongs.
 **title** <br> `string` | Name of project object.
 **is_billable** <br>`boolean`| Represents billing status of project object.
-**rates** <br>`array of object`| Represent collection of rates that are assigned on the project object.
+**rates** <br>`array of objects`| Represent collection of rates that are assigned on the project object.
 While creating or updating a rate object user must pass arguments which are available for this rate object.
 **rate.id** <br>`integer`| Auto generated unique identifier for rate object.
 **rate.rate** <br>`float`| Represents applied billing rate.
 **rate.effective_date** <br>`string`| Represents effective date for the rate.